wacncontent/CustomizeTool/addCommentOutput/articles/search/search-get-started.md

 Additional replicas and partitions are billed in search units.
 The total search units required to support any particular resource configuration is shown on the page, as you add resources.

 You can check [Pricing Details](http://go.microsoft.com/fwlink/p/?LinkID=509792) to get the per-unit billing information.
-See [Limits and constraints](search-limits-quotas-capacity.md) for help in deciding how to configure partition and replica combinations.
+See [Limits and <!-- deleted by customization constraints](/documentation/articles/search-limits-quotas-capacity) --><!-- keep by customization: begin --> constraints](search-limits-quotas-capacity.md) <!-- keep by customization: end --> for help in deciding how to configure partition and replica combinations.

  ![][15]